by Lori L. Arnold, Reproductive Endocrinologist and Infertility Specialist

 Women with PCOS may have a higher risk of other health problems such as diabetes and heart disease.
 Due to the lack of regular menstrual periods, cancer of the uterus may be another concern.
 Early control of symptoms can help reduce these risks.

-Lori L. Arnold, M.D., is a reproductive endocrinologist and infertility specialist with Scripps Memorial Hospital La Jolla.
-For more information on staying healthy or for physician referral, call 1-800-SCRIPPS (1-800-727-4777).
+This Scripps Health and Wellness information was provided by Lori L. Arnold, MD, a reproductive endocrinologist and infertility specialist with Scripps Memorial Hospital La Jolla.